Raptors select Alijah Martin 39th overall | Globalnews.ca

-BROOKLYN – Alijah Martin was taken 39th overall by the Toronto Raptors in the second round of the NBA Draft.
+BROOKLYN – Alijah Martin was taken 39th overall by the Toronto Raptors on Thursday in the second round of the NBA Draft.

 Martin is a six-foot-one guard who finished his five-year U.S. collegiate career at the University of Florida, helping the Gators win an NCAA championship.